nclarius/tile-gaps/README.md

 # Tile Gaps

-Extension for KDE's window manager to add space around windows snapped to a whole, half or quarter of the screen.
+Extension for KDE's window manager to add space around windows manually snapped to a whole, half or quarter of the screen.

 The size of the gap and the layouts to be gapped are configurable.